Lokathor/fermium/README.md

 The `fermium` crate is raw bindings to the SDL2 C API.

+For the high-level wrapper crate, please see [beryllium](https://github.com/Lokathor/beryllium).

 Compared to the common alternative, [sdl2-sys](https://crates.io/crates/sdl2-sys), this is has consts instead of enums, it is slightly more complete, and it works _much_ better on windows MSVC